 For instance, if you knew your business was highly correlated to national retail sales, perhaps you could use industry-based retail forecasts as an input to your demand forecast.
 As another example, if your business is highly correlated with new construction, then you may use new construction starts as an indicator of demand.

-Step #1: First, Identify Factors that Drive Customer Demand
+Step 1: Identify Factors That Drive Customer Demand

 You know your business better than anyone – What factors do you think would impact sales to your business?
 Do you produce agricultural products that may be impacted by weather trends?
 Do you sell athletic apparel that may be impacted by current fitness trends?
 Once you identify some market factors, you can identify if there is quantifiable data that will measure these trends.